NPC-Worldwide/npcsh/README.md

 ## Support
-If you appreciate the work here, [consider supporting NPC Worldwide with a monthly donation](https://buymeacoffee.com/npcworldwide), [buying NPC-WW themed merch](https://enpisi.com/shop), or hiring us to help you explore how to use `npcpy` and AI tools to help your business or research team, please reach out to info@npcworldwi.de .
+If you appreciate the work here, [consider supporting NPC Worldwide with a monthly donation](https://buymeacoffee.com/npcworldwide), [buying NPC-WW themed merch](https://enpisi.com/shop), or hiring us to help you explore how to use the NPC Toolkit and AI tools to help your business or research team, please reach out to info@npcworldwi.de .

 ## Installation